jamesgraham320/James_Graham_Quovo_Challenge/README.md

 ## Instructions
 1. Install package dependencies with command:
 	`pip install -r requirements.txt`
-2. Navigate to folder `quovoCrawler`
+2. Navigate to folder `./quovoCrawler/`
 3. run command: `scrapy crawl holdings_spider`
 4. View output data in file `sec-data.tsv` in same directory

 ## Personal Thoughts
 This was my first time using the Scrapy library.
 Usually I do most work in Javascript but after this I don't think I will ever do web scraping in JS again.
-I enjoyed the challenge.
+I enjoyed the challenge and the opportunity to use a new library.
 There's a lot of room for extensibility and customization.
 You can input any ticker and can change the target download file very easily.
 I was also unfamiliar with XPATH and it's far mroe efficient for navigating web pages with relative paths as oppsed to hard coded HTML tag names.

+The script can adapt to different formats of data because the XML data is parsed generically using tag names as column headers.
+This script only searches for documents titled "13F-HR" but can be adapted with regex to only find any files titled "13F."
+The script already finds all "13F-HR" documents but only follows through crawling the first one.
+It can be adapted to loop through more documents but more work is required to for the crawler to work through the pagination.

 ## Assignment Details
 Background: